WellthCare

-Most “best internet speed for telehealth” advice is written like you’re shopping for a new router.
-In the real world of employer benefits, that framing misses the point.
-The question isn’t what speed looks good on paper-it’s what level of connectivity reliably produces a completed visit, because completed visits are what drive early care, better outcomes, and lower claims.
+Most “best internet speed for telehealth” advice treats it like you're shopping for a new router.
+But in employer benefits, that framing misses the point.
+The question isn't what speed looks good on paper.
+It's what level of connectivity reliably produces a completed visit—because completed visits drive early care, better outcomes, and lower claims.

 Why “Mbps” isn't the whole story

-Speed gets all the attention, but telehealth quality is shaped by four network factors.
-If you only look at download speed, you’ll miss the real reasons visits fail.
+Speed gets all the attention, but telehealth quality comes down to four network factors.
+Focus only on download speed and you'll miss why visits fail.

 1. Throughput (download and upload): how much data can move at once